serverlessresearch/literatureguide/index.markdown

 ---
 layout: home
+title: Home
 ---

-This *Serverless Research Bibliography* aims to provide an overview of a once-niche field that has grown rapidly.
+This *Serverless Literature Guide* aims to provide an overview of a once-niche field that has grown rapidly.
 A quick [search on DBLP](https://dblp.org/search?q=serverless) shows how the number of publications about *serverless* has grown year-by-year.

 | Year | Publications |